gradientbear/notion-assistant-alexa-skill/docs/SETUP_INSTRUCTIONS.md

 1. Go to https://www.notion.so/my-integrations
 2. Click "New integration"
-3. Name it "Notion Assistant Alexa Skill"
+3. Name it "Notion Data Alexa Skill"
 4. Select your workspace
 5. Set capabilities:
    - ✅ Read content